 Essential oils are a growing area of interest in the wellness world as of late.
 Whether they're used in cosmetic products or aromatherapy sessions, people are curious as to what each one does and why.
 Take lavender essential oil, for instance.
-It's prized for soothing and settling the mind, which is why it's in so many sleep products (like Vitruvi Sleep Aromatherapy Roll-On Oil, $38).
+It's prized for soothing and settling the mind, which is why it's in so many sleep products (like Vitruvi Sleep Aromatherapy Roll-On Oil).
 Lavender, like eucalyptus, orange, and rose, is among the most widely known essential oils.
 But there are others that fly under the radar—like frankincense, for instance.

 "Frankincense is a beautiful essential oil with a rich history and aroma," says Sara Panton, CEO and co-founder of Vitruvi.
-"The oil and resin of frankincense has been used for hundreds of years, with first mentions of it dating back to when it was traded with myrrh as a form of currency."
+"The oil and resin of frankincense have been used for hundreds of years, with first mentions of it dating back to when it was traded with myrrh as a form of currency."
 Aside from the fact that it was once traded as actual currency, frankincense is unique among other essential oils in its origins.
 "The majority of essential oils we use every day are created via steam distillation and cold-pressing of herbs, flowers, and citrus fruits.
 However, frankincense essential oil is special because it is created from the sap or 'resin' of the Boswellia sacra tree," Panton explains.
 "This gives it a deep yet fresh base note aroma, which pairs really beautifully with blends and adds depth and complexity to any aroma."

-Use It to Establish a Habit of Mindfulness
+Establish a Habit of Mindfulness

 We could all stand to be a little more mindful in our daily lives, right?
 Whether that means mindful eating or meditation, being present has been proven to alleviate stress and worry from our lives.
 "Frankincense is a nice way to help establish ritual and consistency throughout the day," Panton says.
 "The brain naturally loves patterns and familiarity, and this essential oil has been used in meditation, prayer, and yoga practices for hundreds of years.
-I love using it in a daily meditation practice or as a reminder to take a few deep breaths throughout the day.
+I love using it in daily meditation practice or as a reminder to take a few deep breaths throughout the day.
 Sometimes when I know I'm going to have a really busy day, I will actually schedule alarms on my phone a few times a day as a reminder to take a pause, ground my feet, and breathe deeply."
 Frankincense essential oil is the perfect companion to these small moments of mindfulness.

 She also suggests incorporating the oil into an existing meditation routine.
 "Add five drops to the palm of your hands and rub on meditation beads or crystals to help create a calming and restorative meditation practice," she says.
-If the world of crystal-healing is new to you but you're interested in learning more, then we've got your back.
-Be sure to check out the ultimate guide to crystals, which will transform your wellness routine.

 As Dr. Damian Rodriguez, DHSc, MS, and Health and Exercise Scientist of DoTerra Essential Oils explains, "The chemical components of frankincense result in an extremely powerful aroma that can help dispel negative feelings—like stress—and are effective at relaxing and focusing the mind and balancing mood."
-What's more is that it doesn't just get rid of negative feelings, but it also actually encourages positive ones.
+What's more is that it doesn't just get rid of negative feelings, but it it may also encourage positive ones.
 It "promotes feelings of satisfaction, peace, relaxation, and overall wellness, which explains its unique value in ancient times."
 It also explains why "frankincense oil is highly valued today and continues to be one of the most popular essential oils."

-Use It to Ready Yourself for Sleep
+Ready Yourself for Sleep

 Remember how Panton said that frankincense is good for establishing new habits and rituals, especially when it comes to mindfulness?
 The same goes for sleep.
 "I find that using frankincense in my evening ritual is a nice way to create patterns and sleep routines that help me fall asleep faster and sleep more deeply," she says.
 "This has a huge impact on my day because when I've gotten enough sleep, I find that my energy level is better and I don't have to reach for coffee as much.
 I like to turn my diffuser on in my bedroom with seven drops of frankincense and six drops of organic French lavender about an hour before I go to sleep and shut the door.
 By the time I get into bed, the room is filled with a familiar aroma that cues my brain and body that it is time to sleep."

 Aside from using the oil topically, Rodriguez suggests using it aromatically, either through a room diffuser, like the above from DoTerra, or a DIY room spray.
-Either one will help promote feelings of calm, remind you to take mindful moments, and even encourage sleep.
+Either one promises to help promote feelings of calm, remind you to take mindful moments, and even encourage sleep.
 We don't know about you, but that sounds kind of magical to us, which is why we're suddenly itching to get our hands on a bottle of the so-called "king of essential oils."

 This book includes general facts and info on some of the most effective essential oils, along with blending recipes you can follow.
 Consider it a scout's guide to essential oils.